mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/auto-pools/index.md

 Another function `parseTaskLabels` will parse the labels into a nested `dict` structure (discussed below).

-Templates must use the `renderPoolTemplate` function to render a `define`'d template.
-The `define`'d template should either render a pool configuration or call the `noTasks` function to signal that no tasks were selected for the pool and therefore should not be started.
+Templates must use the `renderPoolTemplate` function to render a defined template.
+The defined template should either render a pool configuration, or call the `noTasks` function, to signal that no tasks were selected for the pool and therefore should not be started.
 (See the default pool [template](https://github.com/mesosphere/dcos-edge-lb/blob/master/container/apiserver/templates/pool.json.ctmpl) for an example).

 # Default Template Implementation